The-Compilers/CryptoYard/backend/doc/reports.md

 8. Asset dividends
 9. Auto-invest

-TODO - introduce Asset dividend transaction in all data structures and algorithms

-TODO - introduce Auto-invest transaction in all data structures and algorithms

 ## Stored information

 To calculate the necessary reports, the following information must be stored on the backend: